xrootms/Dockerize-Flask-App-With-Logging-/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'admin'@'%';
 FLUSH PRIVILEGES;

-CREATE DATABASE IF NOT EXISTS srlemployee;
+CREATE DATABASE IF NOT EXISTS employee;
 USE srlemployee;

 CREATE TABLE IF NOT EXISTS employeetb (